Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Acknowledgment

-\fi \begin{IEEEbiography}[{ }]{Haoyang Liu} received the B.Sc. degree in School of Mathematics from University of Science and Technology of China, Hefei, China, in 2023.
-He is currently a graduate student in the Department of Electronic Engineering and Information Science at University of Science and Technology of China, Hefei, China.
+\begin{IEEEbiography}[{ }]{Haoyang Liu} received the B.Sc. degree in School of Mathematics from University of Science and Technology of China, Hefei, China, in 2023.
+He is currently a Ph.D. candidate in Department of Electronic Engineering and Information Science at University of Science and Technology of China, Hefei, China.
 His research interests include reinforcement learning and learning to optimize. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yufei Kuang} received the B.Sc. degree in Statistics from Nanjing University, Nanjing, China, in 2020.
-He is currently a Ph.D. candidate in the School of Information Science and Technology at University of Science and Technology of China, Hefei, China.
-His research interests include reinforcement learning and learning to optimize. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Jie Wang} (Senior Member of IEEE, Associate Editor of IEEE TPAMI) received the B.Sc. degree in electronic information science and technology from University of Science and Technology of China, Hefei, China, in 2005, and the Ph.D. degree in computational science from the Florida State University, Tallahassee, FL, in 2011.
+He is currently a Professor in the Department of Electronic Engineering and Information Science at University of Science and Technology of China, Hefei, China.
+His research interests include reinforcement learning, knowledge graph, large-scale optimization, deep learning, etc. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jie Wang} received the B.Sc. degree in electronic information science and technology from University of Science and Technology of China, Hefei, China, in 2005, and the Ph.D. degree in computational science from the Florida State University, Tallahassee, FL, in 2011.
-He is currently a professor in the Department of Electronic Engineering and Information Science at University of Science and Technology of China, Hefei, China.
-His research interests include AI for science, knowledge graph, large-scale optimization, deep learning, etc. He is a senior member of IEEE. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Yufei Kuang} received the BSc degree in statistics from Nanjing University, Nanjing, China, in 2020.
+He is currently working toward the PhD degree with the Department of Electronic Engineering and Information Science, University of Science and Technology of China, Hefei, China.
+His research interests include reinforcement learning, learning to optimize, and large language models for reasoning. \end{IEEEbiography}